Daniel Ekuale

-Tanielu "Daniel" Ekuale (born January 13, 1994) is a Samoan American football defensive tackle for the New England Patriots of the National Football League (NFL).
-He played college football at Washington State.
+Tanielu "Daniel" Ekuale (born January 13, 1994) is an American Samoan professional American football nose tackle for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Washington State Cougars.

-Early life and high school
+Early life

 Ekuale was born and grew in Pago Pago, American Samoa and attended Nuʻuuli Vocational Technical High School.
 He was rated the best college prospect for his class in American Samoa by most recruiting services and committed to play college football at Washington State University over offers from Oregon, Oregon State and Washington and after originally committing to play at Hawaii.

 College career

 Ekuale was a member of the Washington State Cougars for five seasons, redshirting his true freshman season.
 He became a starter at nose tackle for the Cougars during his redshirt junior season, recording a career-high 23 tackles (2.5 for loss) and a sack.
 Ekuale entered his redshirt senior season on the watch list for the Polynesian College Football Player of the Year and made 17 tackles (3.5 for loss) and one sack while starting 12 of WSU's 13 games.
-He finished his collegiate career with 71 total tackles (14 for loss) with three sacks and two forced fumbles.
+He finished his collegiate career appearing in 51 games with 21 starts, with 71 total tackles (14 for loss) with three sacks and two forced fumbles.